Referee General Information

 - District Level

-The governing body of soccer for British Columbia is the BC Soccer Association.
+The governing body of soccer for British Columbia is BC Soccer.
 There is a complete section for referees and includes links to Referee Development, Clinics, FIFA Referee links and more.

-They must also register with BCSA and take a refresher course.
-As per BCSA Rule 17: No person shall officiate as a referee in any competition under the sanction of the Association who is not on the official list, except in unforeseen circumstances."
+They must also register with BC Soccer and take a refresher course.
+As per BC Soccer Rule 17: No person shall officiate as a referee in any competition under the sanction of the Association who is not on the official list, except in unforeseen circumstances."

 REFEREE PERFORMANCE REPORT